Kim Crowley

 Are you constantly working, thinking about work, or else feeling guilty about not working?
 Are you tired, stressed but yet hopeful?
 What drives you to keep going?
 How do you sustain a creative practice while under precarity?

-Visit the Office of Work and meet with your assigned case-officer Kim Crowley.
-If you would like to book a specific appointment time email contactofficeofwork@gmail.com
+For any queries, visit the Office of Work and meet with your assigned Case Officer, Kim Crowley.
+If you would like to book a specific appointment time, email contactofficeofwork@gmail.com

 Triskel Sample Project Space is a new partnership between Triskel and Sample-Studios that will provide a visual arts project space for artists, especially emerging and mid-career artists, to test ideas and to develop new work that can be seen by the public.
 This offers tangible career development and audience engagement opportunities to artists on their ‘home turf’ where they have a safe space to develop new ideas, within which risk-taking is possible.